Shuai-Lu/Testdata--Combined-Electrical-and-Heat-Load-Restoration/README.md

 # Combined Electrical and Heat Load Restoration
-This repository provides the testdata for the research "Combined electrical and heat load restoration".
+This repository provides the testdata for the research "Combined Electrical and Heat Load Restoration Based on Bi-Objective Distributionally Robust Optimization".